Skip to main content

 Activating and enabling automatic updates

-1. Log in to MapSVG Dashboard
+1. Log in to the MapSVG Dashboard

 2. Find your license in the table and copy your License Key